JODY HOLTON — Can my medication make me sick?

 However, there are well documented cases where the very medications that are meant to help, end up causing very bad problems.
 I am not speaking of just allergic reactions to some drugs.

-There is a tendency for some physicians to prescribe a medication for every symptom, and not every symptom requires a medication.
-The more medications a patient takes, the more likely one of them will build up to toxic levels, experts say.
+There is a tendency for some physicians to prescribe a medication for even mild symptoms, and not every symptom requires a medication.
+The more medications a patient takes, the more likely one of them will build up to toxic levels, experts report.

 Finally, patients often see multiple doctors and often do not disclose all of the meds they are on to all of the doctors that they see and end up getting prescribed similar drugs — which, when combined, can reach toxic levels.